oskar-koli/kirby-litespeed/README.md

 ### Requirements

 - Kirby CMS ^5 (Might work on lower version?)
-- Litespeed server (The site will still work without a Litespeed server, but then this plugin does nothing d)
+- Litespeed server (The site will still work without a Litespeed server, but then this plugin does nothing)

 ### Installation